JAlcocerT/JAlcocerT/content/blog/biz-re-website.md

 2. https://github.com/writefreely/writefreely

 > aGPL3 | A clean, Markdown-based publishing platform made for writers.
 Write together and build a community.
+Does NOT provide a clear container for SelfHost.

 3. https://github.com/getnikola/nikola